 Figure 7-2.
-Alterations in amounts of IgM H- and L-chains in HDAC2(-/-) DT40 mutant cells during cultivation
+Alterations in amounts of IgM H- and L-chains in HDAC2(-/-) DT40 mutant cells during continuous cultivation

-2D-PAGE was performed on total cellular proteins prepared from HDAC2(-/-) mutant cells at the early (E), middle (M) and late (L) cultivation stages and DT40 cells (W).
-H and L indicate IgM H- and L-chains.
+2D-PAGE was performed on total cellular proteins prepared from HDAC2(-/-) mutant cells at the early (E), middle (M) and later (L) cultivation stages and from DT40 cells (W).
+H and L indicate IgM H- and L-chains, respectively.
 The figure is identical with Fig. 2-1 in [Chap.
 2].

 Figure 7-3.
-Alterations in amounts of IgM H-chain proteins in HDAC2(-/-) DT40 mutant cells during cultivation
+Alterations in amounts of IgM H-chain proteins in HDAC2(-/-) DT40 mutant cells during continuous cultivation

-Immuno-electron microscopy was performed on HDAC2(-/-) mutant cells at the early (E) and late (L) cultivation stages and DT40 cells (W), using anti-chicken IgM H-chain antiserum.
-A large amount of accumulated IgM H-chain proteins were detected only at the early (E) stage in mutant cells.
+Immuno-electron microscopy was performed on HDAC2(-/-) mutant cells at the early (E) and later (L) cultivation stages and on DT40 cells (W), using anti-chicken IgM H-chain antiserum.
+Large amounts of accumulated IgM H-chain proteins were detected only at the early (E) stage in mutant cells.
 The figure is identical with Fig. 2-3 in [Chap.
 2].

 Figure 7-4.
-Alterations in gene expressions of IgM H- and L-chains, and core histones in HDAC2(-/-) DT40 mutant cells during cultivation
+Alterations in gene expressions of IgM H- and L-chains, and core histones in HDAC2(-/-) DT40 mutant cells during continuous cultivation

-Total RNAs were extracted from three HDAC2(-/-) mutant clones at the early (E; ~20 days), middle (M; ~40 days) and late (L; ~60 days) cultivation stages and DT40 cells (W).
-RT-PCR was performed on total RNAs, using appropriate primers for HDAC2, whole, secreted plus membrane-bound forms of IgM H-chain and IgM L-chain, and core histones H2A, H2B, H3 and H4.
+Total RNAs were extracted from three HDAC2(-/-) mutant clones at the early (E; ~20 days), middle (M; ~40 days) and later (L; ~60 days) cultivation stages and from DT40 cells (W).
+RT-PCR was performed on total RNAs, using appropriate primers for mRNAs of HDAC2, and whole, secreted plus membrane-bound forms of IgM H-chain and IgM L-chain, and core histones H2A, H2B, H3 and H4.
 The figure is identical with Fig. 2-4 in [Chap.
 2].

 Figure 7-5.
-Alterations in amounts of IgM H- and L-chains in Pax5(-) DT40 mutant cells during cultivation
+Alterations in amounts of IgM H- and L-chains in Pax5(-) DT40 mutant cells during continuous cultivation

-Western blotting was performed on total cellular proteins prepared from three Pax5(-) mutant clones at the early (E), middle (M) and late (L) cultivation stages and DT40 cells (W), using anti-chicken IgM L-chain antiserum that cross-reacts with IgM H-chain.
+Western blotting was performed on total cellular proteins prepared from three Pax5(-) mutant clones at the early (E), middle (M) and later (L) cultivation stages and from DT40 cells (W), using anti-chicken IgM L-chain antiserum that cross-reacts with IgM H-chain.
 The figure is identical with Fig. 3-3 in [Chap.
 3].

 Figure 7-6.
-Morphology of Pax5(-) DT40 mutant cells during cultivation
+Morphology of Pax5(-) DT40 mutant cells during continuous cultivation

-Microscopy was performed on Pax5(-) mutant cells at the early (E) and late (L) cultivation stages and DT40 cells (W).
+Microscopy was performed on Pax5(-) mutant cells at the early (E) and later (L) cultivation stages and on DT40 cells (W).
 The figure is identical with Suppl.
 Fig. 3-S1 in [Chap.
 3].

 Figure 7-7.
-Alterations in gene expressions of IgM H- and L-chains in Pax5(-) DT40 mutant cells during cultivation
+Alterations in gene expressions of IgM H- and L-chains in Pax5(-) DT40 mutant cells during continuous cultivation

-RT-PCR was performed on total RNAs prepared from three Pax5(-) mutant clones at the first (F), early (E), middle (M) and late (L) cultivation stages and DT40 cells (W), using appropriate primers for Pax5, and whole, secreted plus membrane-bound forms of IgM H-chain and IgM L-chain.
+RT-PCR was performed on total RNAs prepared from three Pax5(-) mutant clones at the first (F), early (E), middle (M) and later (L) cultivation stages and from DT40 cells (W), using appropriate primers for mRNAs of Pax5, and whole, secreted plus membrane-bound forms of IgM H-chain and IgM L-chain.
 The figure is identical with Fig. 3-5 in [Chap.
 3].

 Figure 7-8.
-Genomic organization of chicken HDAC2 gene, generation of HDAC2(-/-) DT40 mutant cells and alterations in protein and mRNA levels of IgM H- and L-chains in HDAC2(-/-) mutant clones during cultivation
+Genomic organization of chicken HDAC2 gene, generation of HDAC2(-/-) DT40 mutant cells and alterations in protein and mRNA levels of IgM H- and L-chains in individual HDAC2(-/-) DT40 mutant clones during continuous cultivation